Appeals Policy For Academic Decisions

 d.
 The mandatory first item of business at this meeting is for the committee to rule on the validity of the student's request.
 Grounds for dismissal of the request for review are:

 e.
-In the event that the committee votes to dismiss the request, a written notice of dismissal must be forwarded to the student, instructor, department chair, dean/director and provost within five days of the decision, and will state clearly the reasoning for the dismissal of the request.
+In the event that the committee votes to dismiss the request, a written notice of dismissal must be forwarded to the student, academic leader, dean/director and provost within five class days of the decision, and will state clearly the reasoning for the dismissal of the request.

 4. Acceptance for consideration of the student's request will result in the following:

 a.
-A request for, and receipt of, a formal written response from the program department chair to the student's allegation.
+A request for, and receipt of, a formal written response from the academic leader to the student's allegation.

-1) The student and the department chair or a representative of the program will be invited to attend the meeting.
+i.
+The student and the academic leader or a representative of the program will be invited to attend the meeting.

-2) The meeting will be closed to outside participation, and neither the student nor the instructor or department chair may be accompanied by an advocate or representative.
+ii.
+The meeting will be closed to outside participation, and either the student or appropriate academic representative may be accompanied by an advocate.
 Other matters of format will be announced in advance.

-3) The proceedings will be tape recorded and the tapes will be stored with the campus Judicial Officer.
+iii.
+The proceedings will be recorded and the recordings will be stored with the Office of the Provost.

-4) The meeting must be informal, non-confrontational and fact-finding, where both the student and instructor or department chair may provide additional relevant and useful information and can provide clarification of facts for materials previously submitted.
+iv.
+The meeting must be informal, non-confrontational and fact-finding, where both the student and appropriate academic representative may provide additional relevant and useful information and clarify any materials previously submitted.

 5. The final decision of the committee will be made in private by a majority vote.